The pill and menstruation: what are the effects on the menstrual cycle?

 - and progestin-only pills, which contain only a progestin.

-These two types of contraceptives do not work in the same way.
-While the progestin-only version affects only the uterine lining and mucus (the blockage of ovulation depends on the progestin), the estrogen-progestin version affects several aspects: it blocks ovulation and thickens the mucus, which prevents sperm from crossing the cervix and an egg from implanting.
+These two types of contraceptive do not work in the same way.
+While the progesterone version only modifies the uterine mucosa and mucus (ovulation is blocked depending on the progestin), the estrogen-progestin version acts on several aspects: it blocks ovulation and thickens the mucus, preventing sperm from crossing the cervix and an egg from implanting.
 However, the impact of this contraception on menstruation is the same for each type of pill.

 Most pills come in packs of 28 or 21 tablets.
-In the 28-pill packs, 7 pills are actually placebos.
-Hormones are therefore taken for 21 consecutive days, and then, for a week, no hormones are ingested and that is when menstruation occurs.
-Also, menstruation on the contraceptive pill is less painful and often shorter.
+In 28-tablet packs, 7 tablets are actually placebos.
+Hormones are therefore taken for 21 consecutive days, and then, for a week, no hormones are ingested, at which point menstruation occurs.
+Likewise, menstruation on the contraceptive pill is less painful and often shorter.

-It can happen, even with the pill, to have periods late or early: indeed the body is not a clock.
-However, as this contraceptive method is not 100% effective, it is better to check that there is no pregnancy.
+Even with the pill, periods can be late or early: after all, the body is not a clock.
+However, as this contraceptive method is not 100% effective, it's best to check that you're not pregnant.

-Since bleeding on the pill is a withdrawal hemorrhage, you can choose to take your pack continuously, i.e., skip the 7-day break (or the placebos) and start a new one.
+As bleeding on the pill is a withdrawal hemorrhage, you can choose to take your pack continuously, i.e. skip the 7-day break (or placebos) and start a new one.
 This will allow you to miss your period.
-However, this state is not definitive, we generally observe the resumption of menstruation as soon as the pill is stopped.
+However, this state is not definitive, and menstruation generally resumes as soon as you stop taking the pill.

-It is possible to experience light blood loss(spotting) if you skip the 7-day break for several cycles in a row.
-In this case, stick to the next 7 days of scheduled discontinuation to see the spotting disappear.
-Some people will have periods or rather bleeding that is so light and short that they will feel as if they have no real flow.
-It is estimated that 1 woman in 10 does not have a withdrawal hemorrhage.
-On the other hand, they may have spotting.
+It is possible to experience light blood loss(spotting) if you skip the 7-day withdrawal period for several cycles in a row.
+In this case, stick to the next 7 days of scheduled stopping to see the spotting disappear.
+Some people have periods, or rather bleeding, that are so light and short that they feel as though they have no real flow.
+It is estimated that 1 in 10 women have no withdrawal bleeding.
+However, they may experience spotting.

 Withdrawal bleeding

 Menstruation on the pill is called"withdrawal bleeding" because the discharge is not a real period.
 This contraceptive device causes false bleeding during the week of discontinuation.
-The word "deprivation" refers to the absence of hormones during these 7 days of stopping or during the taking of placebos.
-It is the rather rapid fall in the level of hormones during these 7 days that will cause bleeding under the pill called withdrawal bleeding.
-This corresponds to the evacuation of the uterine mucous membrane that covers the cavity of the uterus: the endometrium.
+The word "deprivation" refers to the absence of hormones during the 7-day break or while taking placebos.
+It's the rapid drop in hormone levels during these 7 days that causes bleeding on the pill, known as withdrawal bleeding.
+This corresponds to the evacuation of the endometrium, the lining of the uterus.

 Light blood flow

-Beyond the period on the pill, it is common to have bleeding outside the hormonal stop, this is called spotting.
+After menstruation on the pill, it is common to experience bleeding outside the period of hormonal cessation, known as spotting.

-If it is normal to have blood loss outside of menstruation during the first 3 months of use of this method of contraception, it is not normal for this to continue afterwards.
-Consult your doctor, gynaecologist or midwife after this initial adaptation phase if the symptoms persist: it will probably be necessary to change the pill and opt for a different hormone level.
+While it's normal to experience blood loss outside the menstrual period during the first 3 months of contraceptive use, it's not normal for this to continue afterwards.
+Consult your doctor, gynaecologist or midwife after this initial adaptation phase, if symptoms persist: it may be necessary to change to a different pill with a different hormone level.

 If you forget to take your daily pill, the drop in hormone levels may cause bleeding or even delay your menstrual periods.